 Once you have sketched out the major shapes of the body you can move down to the smaller parts such as the beak and legs.

-Draw the outer shape of the beak sort of “cutting” into the head for about 1/3 of its length.
+Draw the beak with a pointy tip and it’s inner shape sort of “cutting” into the head for about 1/3 of its length.

 When drawing the legs keep in mind that the back leg will be partially hidden behind the front leg.
 The back leg should also be drawn slightly smaller due to perspective.